stateful/dagger-guest-post/substitute-yaml-with-nouns-verbs.md

   </figcaption>
 </figure>

 Consider the following concise Dagger shell snippet.
 For everyday use, it’s as simple as running `$ runme run IntegrationTests` from anywhere in the project or pressing ▶️ on the cell.
-That's right, you run the docs.
+That's right, you **quite literally** run the docs.

 <pre>
 &#35;&#35;&#35; Exported in runme.dev as IntegrationTests